saintly2k/FoOlSlideX/README.md

 # RoriconManga
 A simple MangaCMS for Scanlation groups.
 Features Reading, Uploading, and some more features.

+# Requirements
+PHP greater than 7.0 and everything related to MySQL.<br>
+apache2 as server and htacces enabled.
+Nginx maybe works too, but I didnt test it.<br>
+Some mangas and chapters of course.

 # Do not use yet
 RoriconScans is still being built.
 Using it may be VERY difficult.
 However, everything you need to know is in "core/config.php".
 Once configured, login to your MySQL Database (via phpMyAdmin?) and import "roriconscans.sql".